 To reclaim mileage contact the lead employer at Gloucester NHS.

 Develop a system for keeping on top of admin, follow ups, blood test requests and referrals - I was told early on that the worst thing you can do as a Registrar is to forget to refer a patient.
-Try keeping a paper log for this.

 Other Team Members

 Get the receptionists and secretaries on side - it makes your life much easier - they always welcome an offer of a cup of tea or coffee.

 Make the most of your study leave allowance.
 Again, be organised and book it in advance- it's worth it!

 Keep a useful list of websites as favourites on your desktop (e.g.. derm.net, gp notebook, cks, dvla and flying guidance).